-The seeds can be dried and pulverized into a flower.
-The earliest known evidence of buckwheat flour consumption dates to about 6000 BC in Southeast Asia, but it quickly spread as evidence of buckwheat consumption has been uncovered in northern Europe within a few hundred years of that date.
+The seeds can be dried and pulverized into flour.
+The raw buckwheat groats can be used to create a number of gluten-free dishes.
+The earliest known evidence of buckwheat flour consumption dates to about 6000 BC in Southeast Asia, mainly China.
+Then, it was introduced in Russia, traveling across the Middle East.
+It quickly spread as evidence of buckwheat consumption was uncovered in northern Europe within a few hundred years of that date.
 It then spread all over Asia (including into Japan) and into Europe.

-The crop’s many advantages made it quite popular for the longest time.
+The health benefits buckwheat offered made it quite popular for the longest time.
 In fact, NOT eating buckwheat and relying instead on wheat flour is something of a modern phenomenon.

 What’s So Great About Buckwheat?!